elliottwa9/elliottwa.github.io/_pages/about.md

 ---

 My name Elliott.
 I have no idea how to code, so this is a start.
-Everything is under construction.
+I'm working on it, the only thing that works is photos.
+Go there for now.